armaber/articles/AcpiEvalSBUS/srdb.md

 -

 In user mode, there are no built-in APIs to issue SMBUS commands.
-Both Intel and AMD processor package allocates a dedicated function, part of the chipset, which can drive the electrical protocol.
+Both Intel and AMD packages implement a dedicated function, part of the chipset, which can drive the electrical protocol.

 The function is placed at a fixed BDF: newer Intel uses 0:1F.4, AMD uses 0:14.0.

-The SMBUS registers such as *address, command, status, protocol type, start, stop* are represented in IO Port space.
-Intel does **not document** the wait-state between *status* reads, while AMD does document it.
+The SMBUS registers such as *address, command, status, protocol type, start, stop* are represented in IO port space.
+Intel does **not document** the wait-state between *status* reads, while AMD does.

 *Some* Intel models expose **ACPI methods** that encapsulate the wait-states.
 AMD places the SMBUS controller outside of ACPI.